manassaloi/manassaloi.github.io/_posts/2021-09-12-titles-luck-career.markdown

 When I wrote this as a tread on Twitter I was just dumping random thoughts that I had in my head.
 Over the last few months, I have started sharing fewer things on social media.
 In a world where people are virtue signalling 24*7 and celebrating success, talking about actual problems and complaining about middle management is a negative signal.
 Heck, even calling yourself a middle manager is a negative signal.
 People form judgments quickly.
 And they are quicker to give career advice.
 I have lost count of people who give me unsolicited advice on career because they feel I am unhappy with my job or something.

 Also, I joined as an IC in the Transport org of Gojek, became a Product Lead and now manage half of the product team.
 So I'm definitely not complaining my own growth.
 Also, my manager has supported me in my growth.
+This is what he sent me on Whatsapp when we were discussing titles.

 ![manas title](/assets/img/manas_title.png)